mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 ```

 **3. Store Procedure for product_pricing table data insertion**
-- This stored procedure accepts a table name as a parameter.
+- This stored procedure accepts a table as a parameter.
 - It selects the necessary columns (product_id,price_usd,value_price_usd,sale_price_usd) from the parameter table.
-- The procedure checks whether each product_id from the temporary table exists in the product table.
+- The procedure checks whether each product_id from the @temptable exists in the product table.
 Only non-existing product_id in the product table will be inserted.
-- If a product_id already exists, the procedure updates the corresponding record in the product table to reflect any changes in the price_usd,value_price_usd and sale_price_usd.
+- If a product_id already exists, the procedure updates the corresponding record in the product table to reflect any changes in the price_usd,value_price_usd and sale_price_usd columns.
 - BEGIN TRANSaCTION ...
 COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
 - The procedure uses a BEGIN TRY...
 BEGIN CATCH block to handle potential errors.
 If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
 - After the ROLLBACK, the THROW statement will raises the error, allowing it to be detected and make the error handling possible.